yiyixuxu/yiyixuxu.github.io/_posts/2022-06-12-It-Happened-One-Frame.md

 ![She introduce Brad Pitt as Italian stuntman](/images/stuntman.png)

 Now let's make it even more fun!
 What if I search __"Bridget introduced Brad Pitt as camera assistant Dominick"__?
 This is a lie because she introduced Omar as the camera assistant, not Brad Pitt.
 We already knew that the app recognizes Brad Pitt.
 What would it do now?
-Looks like it abandoned Brad Pitt!
+Ohhh looks like it abandoned Brad Pitt:P

 ![Bridget introduced Brad Pitts as camera assistant Dominick](/images/Dominick.png)